Rob Bell’s Man-Centered Gospel is no Gospel at All

 Many teenagers are wrestling with the same issues right now.

 All of these questions have great answers if we are willing to delve into them.
 The true and satisfying answers, though, require that a person submit themselves to God for it to make sense.
 They require us to ask whole heartedly of God to provide the answer.
 They come down to the question of whether a person must humble themselves and their opinions before God.

 Submission comes before Understanding

 A person must accept that God is God and that person is not a god in order to even glimpse an understanding of God’s order for life.

 We are told to work out our salvation with fear and trembling.
 We are encouraged to make sure that we stand on solid ground.
 Like many raised in the safety of the church without embracing Jesus, it does not appear that Rodgers ever did so.
 Rather, he held onto the questions and kept them around as he grew in fame and wealth.
 This was a clear recipe for disaster.

-Rodgers ha seeds of doubt that had not been confronted.
+Rodgers seeds of doubt had not been confronted.
 He was struggling with his feelings conflicting with the Word of God.
-He felt that God is unjust but did not want to do away with the idea of the God that he was rasied with.
+He felt that God is unjust but did not want to do away with the idea of the God that he was raised with.
 He wanted to choose his own opinion over that of God but doing so would be too uncomfortable.